-The new PowerPoint 2013 seems to be more design friendly steering itself towards classier and more elegant presentation styles.
-I couldn’t see a mention of clipart…but everyone must hope that’s gone the way of all things.
+The new PowerPoint 2013 seems to be more design friendly.
+When you use it, you can steer yourself towards classier and more elegant presentation styles.
+I can’t see a mention of clipart.
+But surely everyone must hope that the team has got rid of clipart.

-A neat little PowerPoint web app is also appealing–enabling you to collaborate on a PowerPoint presentation with someone who doesn’t have PowerPoint.
-That’s more like it.
+A neat little PowerPoint web app is also appealing.
+Not least, because this allows you to collaborate on a PowerPoint 2013 presentation with someone who doesn’t have PowerPoint.
+Yes, that’s more like it.

 There’s bound to be further news and user trials yet, but it seems that PowerPoint 2013 is pointing to a new, if not better, presentation future.
-The team at the anti-PowerPoint party won’t be enamoured of this PowerPoint presentation update…but most business presenters will feel more comfortable trying it.
+The team at the anti-PowerPoint party won’t be enamoured of this PowerPoint presentation update.
+However, most business presenters will feel more comfortable trying it.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+